API Seal 9100 Series

-Designed to operate in applications where the process media is close to vapour pressure the API Seals 9100 Series all feature flexible stationary technology and can be supplied in single, wet dual, contacting and non-contacting secondary containment configurations.
+Designed to operate in applications where the process media is close to vapour pressure, the 9100 Series features flexible stationary technology and can be supplied in single, wet dual, contacting and non-contacting secondary containment configurations.

 According to API 682 4th Edition